 You can find WCCUSD handbook here: http://www.wccusd.net/page/577

 Keep in mind that the handbook is generalized for use by all district schools.
-School-specific usage and implementation is determined by site.
+School-specific usage and implementation is determined by each school site.

 There are many ways you can help out in the classroom or in the school.
 Many teachers rely on parents to organize parties, gather supplies, help supervise field trips, and help in the classroom.
 You can sign up to volunteer in the classroom through your child’s teacher.